ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 responding to it.
 Validation requirements are as follows:

 - The TokenChallenge structure is well-formed;
-- The token_type is recognized and supported by by the client; and
+- The token_type is recognized and supported by the client; and
 - If the origin_info field is non-empty, the name of the origin that issued the authentication challenge is included in the list of origin names.